Cryental/Cryental/README.md

 ### Copyrights
 All copyrights for "Cryental" including its character design, story and images belong to cryental.dev.
 I do not allow the use of images to other sources without permission, including profile images.
-Open source projects on GitHub are licensed by GPL-3, MIT, or others (Check project licenses) and If I used the service provided by the website, you will need to show "cryental.dev" in your software.
+Open source projects on GitHub are licensed by GPL-3, MIT, or others (Check project licenses) and If you used the service provided by the website, you will need to show "cryental.dev" in your software.